Cavitha-GitHub/PPChallenge/README.md

 Inspections Scheduler - Model driven app used by supervisors to schedule inspections and grant permits Inspections Manager - Canvas App used by inspectors to manage their inspections and to report back only inspection is carried out.

+**Future Enhancements** - Not implemented yet

-**Security Groups** - Not implemented
+**Security Groups** - To manage different set of users and based on their roles.

-**Field Secruity Profile** - Not implemented
+**Field Secruity Profile** - Configure field security based on the user roles.

+**Power BI Reports** - Dashboards for inspectors and supervisors

+**Canvas App offline capability** - Enable offline capability for the canvas app so inspectors can use it in remote sites with poor network coverage.

-**Disclaimer :** The project has been developed to showcase the power of Power Platform and it's ease of use to quickly create apps and map an organisation's business prorcess.
+      Disclaimer: The project has been developed to showcase the power of Power Platform and it's ease of use to quickly create apps and map an organisation's business prorcess.
 The project is work in progress and it should be tested before using it in production environment.